DONCHAN70047/FireDetection/README.md

 Alert System: Automated SMS alerts using Twilio when a fire is detected.

 The software is designed to be scalable and can be enhanced with additional features in the future.
+Future improvements will focus on optimizing performance, adding advanced analytics, and expanding the system’s capabilities for better fire detection and user experience.

 # Contact